tatsu-lab/alpaca_eval/README.md

         Type: bool
         Default: False
         Whether to analyze a single annotator.
 If True, will not be able to estimate the annotator's bias.
+    -l, --leaderboard_mode_to_print=LEADERBOARD_MODE_TO_PRINT
+        Type: str
+        Default: 'minimal'
+        The mode of the leaderboard to print.
+    -c, --current_leaderboard_mode=CURRENT_LEADERBOARD_MODE
+        Type: str
+        Default: 'minimal'
+        The mode of the leaderboard to save all new entries with.
+    -o, --output_path=OUTPUT_PATH
+        Type: Union
+        Default: 'auto'
+        Path to save the leaderboard and annotataions.
+If None, we don't save.
+    Additional flags are accepted.
+        Additional arguments to pass to `Annotator`.
 ```

 </details>